 - What compensation can I expect?
 No asbestos lawyer will be able to give you an exact amount of expect compensation.
 Rather, the lawyer should be able to give you an approximate range based on the specificities of your case and related case history.

 - What is expected of me during litigation?
 As a victim of an asbestos disease, you may not be able to participate in your lawsuit because of medical demands.
-Find out what is expect of you to help the case, such as documenting the disease progress, finding work history, or handing over medical records.
-Also ask about how you will be updated about the progress of the case.
+Find out what is expected of you to help the case, such as documenting the disease progress, finding work history, or handing over medical records.
+Also, ask about how you will receive updates about the progress of the case.
 This can alleviate the stress of worrying about a lawsuit and asbestos disease treatment concurrently.

 - What happens if I die before the case is settled?
-Unfortunately, the possibility of death before settlement must be considered when filing a lawsuit for asbestos diseases.
+Unfortunately, the possibility of death before settlement must is a consideration when filing a lawsuit for asbestos diseases.
 Discuss what will happen if you die before your lawsuit is resolved.
 Often, your case will then be re-filed as a wrongful death case by your family who will be able to receive compensation.

 Other Questions Related to Asbestos Diseases

 - What other services do you provide related to asbestos diseases?
 Aside from lawsuits for compensation, there are many other legal matters related to asbestos diseases.
 By using one law firm for all of these legalities, you can save yourself time and stress.
 See if the asbestos lawyer has resources for estate planning, preparing a living will, setting up trusts, or funeral planning.
 If not, see if the lawyer can offer a referral.